Ben Axelrod School Projects

 Grand Challenge

-Segment Video I participated in a class to help with the DARPA Urban Grand Challenge.
-I primarily worked on lane finding though example.
+I participated in a class to help with Georgia Tech's DARPA Urban Grand Challenge entry.
+I primarily worked on lane finding through example.

-face This is an overview of a few of the projects I did in a computer vision class with Frank Dellaert.
+Here are some interesting projects I did in a Computer Vision class with Frank Dellaert.

 Machine Learning

-I wrote a GA to evolve bursting pacemaker neurons and determine the minimal number of ion chanels and other parameters needed.
-Artificial neurons are usefull in legged robot locomotion with CPGs.
-This work was done at the University of Illinois with Davil Goldberg, while I was working at Iguana Robotics.
-Report here.
+I used a genetic algorithm to evolve bursting pacemaker neurons and determine the minimal number of ion channels and other parameters needed.
+Artificial neurons are useful in legged robot locomotion with Central Pattern Generators.
+This work was done at the University of Illinois with David Goldberg, while I was working at Iguana Robotics.
+See report: Evolving Minimal Bursting Pacemaker Neurons.

 Senior Design Robot

-I was the team leader of my senior design project in which we built an eight legged hobby servo driven robot.
-The 3 other mechanical engineers on my team were Nick Romeo, John Tacklyn, and Gary Poon.
+I was the team leader of my senior design project at Syracuse University in which we built an eight legged hobby servo driven robot.
 Here is a brief report about our work and the robot.
 And here is a full size picture.

 Triangle Matrix Helper